 At Cal Hospital Compare, we rate hospitals on quality measures that affect health care, so you can compare hospitals.
 Here are some of the measures that you’ll see on this website and why they matter:

-- Caesarean-section rates for the surgical delivery of first pregnancy, single, full-term babies in the proper position.
+- Cesarean birth rates (or C-sections) indicate the frequency of surgical deliveries of first birth, single, full-term babies in the proper position.
 Some hospitals deliver more babies surgically than others.
-Because surgery poses greater health risks to mothers, hospitals should perform C-sections only when needed.
+Because C-sections pose greater health risks to mothers and increase a baby’s chances of needing treatment within an intensive care unit, hospitals should perform C-sections only when medically needed.

 Does it surprise you to hear about some of these practices?
 You can’t expect to know everything that goes on in a hospital.
 You just need to ask about what matters to you.